FatsackFails/fatsackfails/src/site/posts/eleventy-windows.md

 If you want to get the basics of what Eleventy can do, Tatiana Mac has a great blog series: [Beginner's Guide to Eleventy](https://tatianamac.com/posts/beginner-eleventy-tutorial-parti/).

 I hope my words here help you in getting Windows 10 ready for front end web development!
 Let me know if you find something that would make this setup more useful!
-If you want to see what I've been able to do with Eleventy, you can check out [my site's repo](https://github.com/FatsackFails/fatsackfails).
+If you want to see what I'm doing with Eleventy, you can check out [my site's repo](https://github.com/FatsackFails/fatsackfails).